-Roads in Chad are in a very poor condition, with large ruts and potholes, and have insufficient lighting making driving dangerous, especially at night.
+The condition of roads in Chad is very poor, with large ruts and potholes, and insufficient lighting makes driving dangerous, especially at night.
 Other driving risks include dust storms, high speed, poorly maintained vehicles and high number of road users including pedestrians, animals and non-motorized vehicles.
 Fuel purchased in rural areas may be of poor quality.
 For further advice, see our road travel page.

 The rainy season is June to September when flooding may occur and some roads become impassable.

 There are large numbers of minefields along the border with Libya, Sudan and Central African Republic.
 You should not stray off of marked tracks.